marcdotson/asc-training/README.md

-To do your work as a collaborator, create a new branch on GitHub with a short, descriptive name specific to the issue you’re working on (e.g., `marc-paper-revision`).
+To do your work as a collaborator, create a new branch on GitHub with a short, descriptive name specific to the issue you’re working on (e.g., `paper-revision`).
 When you start a work session, make sure you select the branch you want to work on from the dropdown in the Git pane in RStudio.
 You can commit, push, and pull as usual to the branch you’re working on.
 When you’ve completed work on the issue associated with the branch, create a **pull request** on GitHub and tag me (i.e., `@marcdotson`).
 This allows me to review what you’ve done, have a